Pytonballoon810/awesome/USAGE.md

 #### Generate Documentation with GitHub Copilot

-The `AutoGenerateDocsUsingCopilotInVSCode.ahk` script automates documentation generation using GitHub Copilot by creating a prompt based on your project files.
+The `AutoHotkey/AutoGenerateDocsUsingCopilotInVSCode.ahk` script automates documentation generation using GitHub Copilot by creating a prompt based on your project files.

 ##### Copilot Documentation - Prerequisites